mahshid1373/mahshid1373/README.md

 ## 👩‍💻 About Me
 - I'm 29 years old and I'm living in Saarbrücken, Germany
 - 🎓 I have a bachelor degree in Computer Science from Sharif University of Technology  and a Master degree in Computational Biology (Bioinformatics) from Sharif University of Technology in Iran.
-- Looking for opportunities in Data Analysis and Computational Biology
+- 🖥 🧬 Looking for opportunities in Data Analysis and Computational Biology
+- 🧬 To access my bioinformatics project, please get in touch with me.
 - 📫 How to reach me: [Email](khatami.mahshid@gmail.com)